Okeechobee Battlefield Historic State Park

-The Okeechobee Battlefield is a U.S. National Historic Landmark (designated as such on July 4, 1961).
-It is located four miles (6 km) southeast of Okeechobee, on US 441/98, near Taylor Creek.
+The Okeechobee Battlefield is a Florida State Park and U.S. National Historic Landmark (designated as such on July 4, 1961).
+It is located 4 mi southeast of Okeechobee, on US 98/US 441, near Taylor Creek.
 The Battle of Lake Okeechobee, one of the major conflicts of the Second Seminole War, was fought at the site.
-Part of the battlefield is preserved as Okeechobee Battlefield State Historic Park.

 Description and history

 The Okeechobee Battlefield covers an estimated 440 acre of land on the east side of Taylor Creek.
 Much of the land is now agricultural, but portions of the battlefield have been developed, and it has been impacted by road construction.
 The agricultural appearance of the open portions of the battlefield also differ from the time of the battle, when much of the area was overgrown with sawgrass as much as 6 ft in height.
 The principal feature of the battlefield is a low hummock, which provided the Seminoles with defensive cover in the engagement.
 North of this hummock, across what was originally open sawgrass, is a wooded area where Colonel Zachary Taylor made camp prior to the battle.

 When the battlefield was listed as a National Historic Landmark in 1961, an area of 640 acre that was believed to include the "general area" of the battlefield was landmarked.
 In the 1980s, the National Park Service commissioned more detailed studies, and performed some archaeological work in the area, to more precisely identify the battlefield area.
 As a result, the landmarked area was decreased to above 440 acre, most of which overlapped parts of the original designation.
 A marker was placed near the site in 1939, and a portion of the battlefield was purchased by the state of Florida in 2006.

 A volunteer group sponsors annual reenactments of the Battle of Lake Okeechobee as a fundraising activity for the park.